Saffron: Benefits, Dosing, Where To Buy, And More!

 Where does saffron come from?

-The primary saffron-producing regions are located in Iran, Spain, Greece, Morocco, and India.
-Iran is the world’s largest producer, accounting for approximately 90% of the global saffron supply.
+Today, the primary saffron-producing regions are Iran, Spain, Greece, Morocco, and India.
+Iran, in particular, accounts for a staggering 90% of the global saffron supply.

 How is saffron harvested?